-All students at GHC must complete Algebra 1, Geometry, and Algebra 2.
-To proceed to the next course in this sequence, students must complete both semesters of these courses with a final grade of C or higher.
+All students at GHC must complete Algebra I, Geometry, and Algebra II.
+To proceed to the next course in this sequence, students must complete the second semester of these courses with a final grade of C or higher.
+If a student enrolls in GHC after ninth grade they will take the placement test upon enrollment.

 Students who are not on pace to complete the math courses required for graduation may proceed to the next mathematics course with a grade of D or higher.
-For example, a student who earns a D in Geometry in grade 11 would proceed to Algebra 2 in grade 12.
+For example, a student who earns a D in Geometry in grade 11 would proceed to Algebra II in grade 12.
 However, if students proceed with a grade of D, these courses would not be counted towards UC or CSU eligibility.
 Additionally, these students will be recommended to complete additional summer or intervention courses before proceeding.